-Luisa Janer University of Arkansas M.S. in Industrial Engineering Candidate Fayetteville, AR Email: mjanerru@uark.edu Luisa Janer is a graduate student at the University of Arkansas, pursuing a M.S. in industrial engineering.
-She earned a B.S. in industrial engineering from the University of Arkansas, as well.
-Luisa works as a teaching assistant of Simulation for the Industrial Engineering department.
+Luisa Janer University of Arkansas M.S. in Industrial Engineering Candidate Fayetteville, AR Email: mjanerru@uark.edu Luisa Janer is a graduate student at the University of Arkansas, pursuing an M.S. in Industrial Engineering.
+She earned a B.S. in Industrial Engineering from the University of Arkansas, as well.
+Luisa works as a teaching assistant for Simulation for the Industrial Engineering department.
 Luisa started her research career as an undergraduate honors student.
 She has worked under the guidance of simulation expert Dr. Manuel Rossetti, on evaluating through discrete simulation modeling possible alternatives to ease the continuous passenger flow at security checkpoints.
 She has also worked on simulation modeling of inventory systems.
 Luisa assisted in the development of a spreadsheet simulation model to evaluate the effectiveness of a vehicle routing tool designed to transform the routing and inventory methods at Helmerich and Payne.
-Luisa's research interests include simulation modeling, network optimization on transportation logistics, and development of material handling equipment for the aviation industry.
-Luisa is hopeful to find a position in industry where she can pursue a career in any of these areas.
+Luisa's research interests include simulation modeling, network optimization on Transportation logistics, and development of material handling equipment for the aviation industry.
+She is hopeful to find a position in an industry where she can pursue a career in any of these areas.
+During the program year 2016-2017, Luisa won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Simulation Modeling of a Prototype Designed to Address the Congestion of Passengers and Items at the Composure Area of Security Checkpoints."